 Simon Chisholm, chief investment officer at Resonance, said: “With homelessness on the rise, the need for safe, decent and affordable housing is great; in Greater Manchester alone, over 80,000 people are on social housing waiting lists.
 Building on our previous property funds’ success, Resonance is proud to launch our next social impact property fund, the National Homelessness Property fund 2, which will initially focus on purchasing affordable homes across the North West.

 “We are delighted that our first partnership is with Greater Manchester’s ethical lettings agent Let Us and that our initial investors into the fund Big Society Capital, Greater Manchester Combined Authority and – a first for a Resonance property fund, a pension fund investor, Greater Manchester Pension Fund – will enable the fund to make a real difference to people’s lives.”

 City Mayor of Salford Paul Dennett, GMCA Lead for Housing, Homelessness and Infrastructure, said: “The coronavirus pandemic has exacerbated an already alarming crisis of housing and homelessness in this country, and its impact will be felt for many months to come.
 We face a dangerous winter that threatens to push many more people into hardship, and we should be doing all that we can to prevent further housing insecurity.

-“The National Homelessness Property Fund is, therefore, a timely initiative, and our investment will help us to address the fast-rising demand for social housing and give people in our city-region the security, stability and support they need.
-We want high quality, truly affordable homes to be available to everyone across Greater Manchester, and the follow-on fund announced today by Resonance is a positive contribution to that goal and towards tackling the housing and homelessness crisis within Greater Manchester.”
+“The National Homelessness Property Fund is, therefore, a timely initiative, and our investment will help us to address the fast-rising demand for social housing and give people in our city region the security, stability and support they need.
+We want high-quality, truly affordable homes to be available to everyone across Greater Manchester.
+The follow-on fund announced today by Resonance is a positive contribution to that goal and towards tackling the housing and homelessness crisis within Greater Manchester.”